 The transition toward a clean energy economy will likely take decades.
-Until then, the GCC region is extremely well-endowed with hydrocarbon reserves according to British Petroleum's 2019 Statistical Review, 19 which compiled data on existing reserves and production levels for year-end 2018.
+Until then, the GCC region is extremely well endowed with hydrocarbon reserves.
 For example, based on 2018 production rates, Qatar's gas reserves are projected to last 140.5 years, Kuwait's to last 96.5 years, and the UAE's 90.9 years.
 Kuwait's oil reserves are estimated to last 91.2 years, followed by UAE with 67.9 years, and Saudi Arabia with 66.3 years.